how does alcohol affect sleep 1

 Exacerbates sleep apnea symptoms

-Alcohol poses a particular risk for individuals who already suffer from sleep-disordered breathing, such as sleep apnea.
+Alcohol poses a particular risk for individuals with sleep-disordered breathing, such as sleep apnea.
 Sleep apnea is characterized by pauses in breathing or shallow breathing during sleep, leading to interrupted sleep and oxygen deprivation.
-Alcohol can exacerbate the symptoms of sleep apnea by relaxing the muscles in the airway, further obstructing normal breathing patterns.
+Alcohol can exacerbate sleep apnea symptoms by relaxing the muscles in the airway, further obstructing standard breathing patterns.
 This exacerbation can result in more severe and frequent incidents of interrupted breathing, leading to reduced sleep quality and potentially compromising overall health.

 Breathing disturbances during sleep